klyashtorny/exceltodb/README.md

 start with tomcat 8

-Random excel file export to MySql database
+Random excel file export to MySql database with blank cells